Generation of off-critical zeros for hypercubic Epstein zeta-functions: Regularization in dimensions

 \subsection{Functional relation and non-integer values of $d$}

 Another property of the crucial relation (\ref{zetadbest}) is that its rhs is invariant under the transformation $s\to d-s$.
-This symmetry implies the well-known functional relation for the self-dual hypercubic lattices \cite{Blanc}
+This symmetry implies the well-known functional relation for the self-dual hypercubic lattices \cite{Blanc15}

-This relation provides an analytical continuation of the lattice sum (\ref{zetad}) from the region $\Re(s)>d$ to $\Re(s)<0$ and it can serve as another check of validity of the representation (\ref{zetads0}).
+This relation provides an analytical continuation of the lattice sum (\ref{zetad}) from the region $\Re(s)>d$ to $\Re(s)<0$ and it can serve as another check of the validity of the representation (\ref{zetads0}).

-While the original lattice-sum representation of the Epstein function (\ref{zetad}) as well as the representation (\ref{zetabin}) are defined only for positive integer values of dimension $d$, $d$ can change continuously from $0$ to $\infty$ in (\ref{zetadbest}).
-The possibility to treat non-integer values of $d$, including the limit $d\to 0$, is of fundamental importance in this work.
+While the original lattice-sum representation of the Epstein zeta-function (\ref{zetad}) as well as the representation (\ref{zetabin}) are defined only for positive integer values of the dimension $d$, $d$ can change continuously from $0$ to $\infty$ in the rhs of (\ref{zetadbest}).
+In other words, the formula (\ref{zetadbest}) corresponds to an extension of the definition of the lattice sum (\ref{zetad}) to non-integer dimensions.
+The possibility to treat (positive) continuous values of $d$ is of fundamental importance in this work.
+Although the limit $d\to 0^+$ is problematic in the physical sense, it is well defined algebraically.